This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 Not specifically mentioned in the Bible but various verses in Daniel 1 suggest there were more Israelites taken into Nebuchadnezzar's court than just Daniel and his three friends.

-In the movie is an Israelite court official taken into exile along with Daniel.
+An Israelite court official taken into exile along with Daniel.
 Initially opposes Daniel's stand against the king's food but eventually comes to respect Daniel.

 ARIISTUUN